RonaldVisser/SGC/README.md

 Published as:

-Visser, R.M., 2020.
-On the similarity of tree-ring patterns.
-Assessing the influence of semi-synchronous growth changes on the Gleichläufigkeitskoeffizient for big tree-ring data sets.
-Archaeometry n/a. https://doi.org/10.1111/arcm.12600
+Visser, RM.
+2021 On the similarity of tree-ring patterns: Assessing the influence of semi-synchronous growth changes on the Gleichläufigkeitskoeffizient for big tree-ring data sets.
+Archaeometry 63(1): 204–215.
+DOI: https://doi.org/10.1111/arcm.12600.